akltech/Object-Detection/README.md

 <br />

-## Step 3: Use a Haar Cascade Classifier to detect vehicles
+## Step 3: Use the Haar Cascade classifier to detect vehicles
-* classify
-* detect/locate coordinates
-* draw rectangles or the bounding boxes using these coordiantes (provide picture)

---> you included pre descriptions in the first and second steps. here explain what object detection is, how the haar cascade classifier works.

-**Detect vehicles in the frames and draw the boundary boxes:**
+**Draw bounding rectangles around each car:**

   1. To classify what objects are cars, pass the ```cars.xml``` file, or the pre-trained model for cars, into the ```CascadeClassifier()``` method.
     <br></p>